 Julien's Victoire Versus XCr

-After he made a first bike for his wife, Julien, Victoire manager and co-founder, spent some weekends building his own frame, a stainless steel Columbus XCr Victoire Versus :
+After making a first bike for his wife, Julien, Victoire manager and co-founder, spent some weekends building his own frame, a stainless steel Columbus XCr Victoire Versus :

 For this project, I wanted to build an allround bike that feels comfortable both on and off road.